 Set in the midst of the gorgeous heath, Hampstead's three bathing ponds (men's, women's and mixed) offer a cooling dip in murky brown...

 Sculptures by Henry Moore & Barbara Hepworth

 Hampstead Heath Women's Pond

 Dating from 1585, this historic tavern has more character than a West End musical.
 It was highwayman Dick Turpin’s hang-out between...

 Hampstead Heath information

-Sprawling Hampstead Heath, with its rolling woodlands and meadows, feels a million miles away – despite being approximately four – from the City of London.
-It covers 320 hectares, most of it woods, hills and meadows, and is home to about 180 bird species, 23 species of butterflies, grass snakes, bats and a rich array of flora.
+Sprawling Hampstead Heath, with its rolling woodlands and meadows, feels a million miles away – despite being approximately four miles – from the City of London.
+Covering 320 hectares, most of it woods, hills and meadows, it's home to about 180 bird species, 23 species of butterflies, grass snakes, bats and a rich array of flora.

 If walking is too pedestrian for you, another major attraction is the bathing ponds (separate beautiful ones for men and women and a slightly less pleasant mixed pond).
 Those of a more artistic bent should make a beeline for Kenwood .